maxsitt/insect-detect-docs/docs/software/programming.md

     increase or decrease the recording duration.
-12. The recording will be stopped after the recording time is finished or if the charge level of the PiJuice battery drops below the specified threshold for more than ten times.
-This will avoid immediate stopping of the recording if the PiJuice battery charge level is falsely returned < 10, which can happen from time to time.
+12. The recording will be stopped after the recording time is finished or if the charge level of the PiJuice battery drops below the specified threshold for over ten seconds.
+This avoids immediate stopping of the recording if the battery charge level is falsely returned < 10, which can happen sometimes.
 13. In this line you can change the time interval with which the cropped detections will be saved to .jpg.
 This does not affect the detection model and object tracker speed, which are both run on-device even if no detections